mpdairy/posh/README.md

 ## when-tx

-`(when-tx conn tx-patterns handler-fn)` sets up a listener that watches for a pattern match, then calls `(handler-fn matching-datom db)`.
+`(when-tx conn tx-patterns handler-fn)` sets up a listener that watches for a pattern match, then calls `(handler-fn matching-tx-datom db-after)`.
 Right now it can't do queries in the pattern match.

 ```clj